azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

-# Modify settings.json and settings.py to run `python main.py`
+Wrote some logging and loading utilities to analyze the methods and implementations more clearly.

+## Modify settings.json to collect,analyze,replay (or not) experiments.
+To modify each experiment's details, use settings.py.

 Pick one of four modes to write in settings.json.